 Alongside a number of songs from her excellent debut Hunting My Dress were tracks from her new album The house that Jack built.
 I bought the album after the gig from the merchandise stall, and am happy to say that The house that Jack built has since earned a place in my heart reserved purely for my favourite albums.
 It might, or might not, make an appearance in this years end of year charts in the music press and online but, for me at least, the contest is over: The house that Jack built is the album of the year.

-A particular highlight of that evening in June, for me, was Hoop’s exuberant performance of ‘When I’m Asleep’, the closing track on The house that Jack built which you can listen to below.
+A particular highlight of that evening in June, for me, was Hoop’s exuberant performance of ‘When I’m Asleep’, the closing track on The house that Jack built.

 Louise Allan has reviewed The house that Jack built for The F-Word, here is a taster of her review: